eemila/Hello-world/README.md

 * JavaScript

 ## Status
-* El.Papriko: _in progress_ - media queries to be added
-* Cars: _in progress_ - media queries to be added
-* Yellow: _in progress_ - media queries to be added
-* Malina: _in progress_ - media queries to be added, map with marker to be added
+* Malina: _in progress_ - map with marker to be added

 ## Inspiration
 All projects are based on ready layouts received during my programming course.